bourgeoisie-hacker/nimbus-run/README.md

 Traditional VM-based runners usually mean a fixed number of servers sitting idle (a.k.a. *burning cash*).
 NimbusRun fixes that with **on-demand scaling** and cloud-friendly efficiency.

 ---
-## Components
+## 🔧 Components

 ### Autoscaler
-- This is responsible for scaling up instances when a workflow_job webhook event is triggered.
-- It handles the lifecycle of bringing instances up and down and
-- It handles the removes github actions runners that are offline(orphaned)
-- Reads from 2 kafka queues.
-Webhook and retry queues.
-The webhook queue are coming github and the retry queue for jobs that are being retried due to them being in a "queued" status for some period of time.
-- It can be ran in standalone mode without the use of a kafka queue.
-It'll  have an endpoint /webhook that can accept webhooks from github
+The Autoscaler is the muscle of NimbusRun.
+It spins up new instances whenever a `workflow_job` webhook event is received and manages the full lifecycle of GitHub Actions runners — from creating instances to tearing them down and cleaning up any orphaned runners left behind.
+It listens on two Kafka queues: the **webhook queue**, which receives new jobs from GitHub, and the **retry queue**, which holds jobs that have been stuck in a “queued” state for too long.
+For simpler setups, the Autoscaler can also run in standalone mode without Kafka.
+In this mode, it exposes a `/webhook` endpoint that accepts webhooks directly from GitHub.

 ### ActionTracker
-- This reads from the webhook queue.
-- If a job has been in a "queued" status for some period of time the actionTracker will write the job to the retry topic so that the autoscaler can retry processing that job again.
-- You should be careful with having to short small of numbers for `maxJobInQueuedInMinutes` or `maxTimeBtwRetriesInMinutes` because this could instances being scaled with not enough jobs to process and thus wasting compute and cash.
+The ActionTracker plays the role of supervisor for jobs in the webhook queue.
+When it notices a job has been “queued” longer than allowed, it republishes the job to the retry topic so the Autoscaler can attempt to process it again.
+Care should be taken when setting values for `maxJobInQueuedInMinutes` and `maxTimeBtwRetriesInMinutes`.
+If these numbers are too low, the Autoscaler may scale up runners more quickly than jobs actually arrive, which leads to wasted compute and — even worse — wasted cash.
+In other words, you’ll be making your cloud provider very happy.

 ### Webhook
-- Similiar to Autoscaler in standalone mode except it accepts traffic and pushes the workflow_job payload to the webhook kafka topic.
-- It does some validation to make sure its the correct payload type
+The Webhook component acts like a lightweight version of the Autoscaler running in standalone mode.
+Instead of scaling, its main responsibility is to accept incoming traffic and push valid `workflow_job` payloads into the webhook Kafka topic.
+Before doing so, it performs basic validation to ensure only the correct payload types get through.

+### TL;DR
+NimbusRun is made up of three core parts: the **Autoscaler**, the **ActionTracker**, and the **Webhook**.

+- The **Autoscaler** is in charge of spinning runners up and down.
+- The **ActionTracker** makes sure jobs don’t get stuck in queue limbo.
+- The **Webhook** is the lightweight front door, passing valid GitHub job events into the system.

+Together, they keep your GitHub Actions humming, your runners lean, and your cloud bill a little less terrifying.
-## Required Environment Variable
+## 🌍 Required Environment Variable
-Each one of the components(Autoscaler, Webhook, ActionTracker) requires the `NIMBUS_RUN_CONFIGURATION_FILE` environment variable to know where to look for its configuration file.
+Each component — Autoscaler, ActionTracker, and Webhook — requires the `NIMBUS_RUN_CONFIGURATION_FILE` environment variable.
+This variable tells the component where to find its configuration file.
+Without it, NimbusRun has no idea how to behave and is essentially just a dreamer floating in the cloud.